spacetelescope/jwst/docs/jwst/associations/jwst_conventions.rst

 Each association is intended to make a specific science product.
-The type of science product is indicated by the ``ATYPE`` field in the association file name (see :ref:`asn-jwst-naming`), and in the ``asn_type`` meta keyword of the association itself (see :ref:`asn-association-meta-keywords`).
+The type of science product is indicated by the ``ATYPE`` field in the association file name (see :ref:`asn-jwst-naming`), and in the ``asn_type`` meta keyword of the association itself (see :ref:`asn-level3-meta-keywords`).

 The pipeline uses this type as the key to indicate which Level 2 or Level 3 pipeline module to use to process this association.